 South Africa Repeals Statute of Limitations on Sexual Offenses

-Until recently, South Africans faced a limit of 20 years to report sexual offenses.
+South Africans formerly faced a limit of 20 years to report sexual offenses.

 A recent ruling by the South Gauteng High Court has changed the lives of sexual offense survivors across South Africa.
 Before the ruling, they faced a 20-year limit for reporting crimes against them, with the exception of rape.
 But on June 19, the court repealed this statute of limitations.